 The beauty of Rocky Mountain National Park is something you have to experience for yourself, and this national treasure offers countless opportunities for anyone saying in an Estes Park vacation rental.

 For an amazing view in the summertime, take the cable tramway up to the top of Prospect Mountain.
 Pack a picnic and prepare to capture some great photos.
 Although it can be a bit chilly in the lakes during the cooler months, that doesn't mean you shouldn't bring your swimsuits here---the Estes Park Aquatic Center has a heated pool so you can comfortably swim year-round.

-Depending on when you choose to visit Estes Park, you may be able to catch family-friendly events like the annual Teddy Bear Picnic or Longs Peak Scottish-Irish Highland Festival.
+Depending on when you choose to stay in an Estes Park vacation rental, you may be able to catch family-friendly events like the annual Teddy Bear Picnic or Longs Peak Scottish-Irish Highland Festival.
 If you aren't able to make it to those events, don't worry: you can always pick up some local history at the Lula W. Dorsey Museum or Stanley Steam Car Museum.
 Visit the local shops and galleries like the Wild Spirits Gallery or Alpenglow Images & Accents to see some local photography, woodworking, jewelry, and other crafts or pick up a souvenir or two for friends and family back home.

 If you're looking to explore the area outside the town, Boulder and Denver are both easily within day trip distance.
 Winter sports enthusiasts can make the 46-mile drive down to Eldora Ski Resort, a local favorite among skiers and snowboarders.

 Whether you've seen the movie or not, you've probably heard of the famous Stanley Hotel which inspired the book on which The Shining was based and where the miniseries was shot.
 With large windows, classic plasterwork, and dark wood, the building is imposing and impressive---but be warned, it's commonly thought that the hotel is haunted!